 Leucadendron macowanii E.Phillips

-This is a fast-growing shrub with narrow, dark green leaves, bright yellow flowers in profusion on the male plants in spring, and reddish brown cones on the female plants in late summer.
+This is a fast-growing shrub with narrow, dark green leaves, bright yellow flower heads in profusion on the male plants in winter, and dark red cones on the female plants in winter to spring.
 It is an excellent plant for landscaping and looks best when planted in small groups of five to seven plants.

 Distribution and habitat